virenbajaj/tictactoe/README.md

 ## Watch it in action
 https://www.youtube.com/watch?v=KWnk6U6LCTM&t=24s.

-And take a look at our presentation attached as presentation.pdf
+And take a look at our presentation attached as cozmo.pdf

 ## Goals
 The goal of this project is to succesfully have two cozmos play each other in a